FilgueirasR/cropDemand/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of cropDemand is to make a crop water balance based on Thornwaite Matter (1955), but with possibility to change the available water capacity value according to different crops.  for any region of Brazil.
-For this cropZoning uses the Terraclimate dataset (http://www.climatologylab.org/terraclimate.html) calibrated with the automatic weather stations of National Meteorological Institute of Brazil (INMET).
+The goal of cropDemand is to make a crop water balance based on Thornwaite Matter (1955), but with possibility to change the available water capacity value according to different crops, for any region of Brazil.
+The cropDemand package uses the Terraclimate dataset (http://www.climatologylab.org/terraclimate.html) calibrated with the automatic weather stations of National Meteorological Institute of Brazil (INMET).

 ## Installation